 General Counsel and Group Executive, Office of the CEO

-Andrew Finch joined the Qantas Group in 2012 and is the Qantas Group’s General Counsel and Group Executive, Office of the CEO (being the Group’s central assurance functions of safety, security and internal audit).
-Andrew is also the Qantas Group Company Secretary.
+Andrew Finch joined Qantas in 2012 and is the Qantas Group’s General Counsel and Group Executive, Office of the CEO, as well as Company Secretary.

-Mr Finch leads a team that is responsible for the management of legal, governance, compliance and business integrity, safety, security and internal audit risk across the Qantas Group.
+Andrew leads teams with responsibility for the management of legal, governance, compliance and business integrity, industrial relations, remuneration and benefits, and corporate affairs across the Qantas Group.

-Mr Finch has more than 25 years legal experience in Australia and overseas, joining the Qantas Group from the leading Australian practice of Allens, where he had been a partner specialising in mergers and acquisitions, equity capital markets and general corporate and governance advice.
+Andrew has more than 25 years of legal experience in Australia and overseas, joining the Qantas Group from leading Australian practice Allens, where he had been a partner specialising in mergers and acquisitions, equity capital markets and general corporate and governance advice.

 Group Executive, Associated Airlines and Services